-World Population Day: July 11, 2025
+World Population Day: July 11, 2026

 World Population Day has been observed on July 11 every year since 1990.

-The world population reached 8 billion in 2023.
-It is projected to reach 8.1 billion this year, 9 billion in 2038, 10 billion in 2057 and peak at 10.9 billion in 2098 before declining, according to IDB projections.
+The world population reached 8 billion in 2023, and the IDB projects it will reach 8.2 billion in July 2026, 9 billion by 2039, 10 billion by 2060, and peak at 10.6 billion in 2092 before declining.

 Observed on July 11 every year since 1990.

-The Census Bureau conducts demographic, economic, and geographic studies of other countries and strengthens statistical development around the world through technical assistance, training, and software.
+The Census Bureau conducts demographic, economic, and geographic studies of other countries and strengthens statistical development around the world through technical assistance, training and software.

 Visit the IDB Interactive Tool Help Page for more information.